Peppermint Essential Oil

 Plant Origin: USA

-Extraction Method: Steam distilled from leaves, stems, flower buds (organically grown but uncertified).
+Extraction Method: Steam distilled from leaves, stems, flower buds (organically grown but uncertified)

 Selah oil blends that contain Peppermint:

-Roll-on is in a base of fractionated coconut oil (diluted at 5%).
+The 10 mL roll-on is in a base of fractionated coconut oil (diluted at 5%).

 Click here for a printable information sheet.

 Peppermint dabbed on dull injuries, ideally combined with ice, will prevent swelling (Schnaubelt, 129).

 1-3 drops in a glass of water for nausea, NOT for children under 5 (Schnaubelt, 134).

 Digestive oils which help to combat nausea and morning sickness include lemon, peppermint, spearmint and ginger (Price, 243).

 Peppermint is a neurotonic and energizing essential oil said to release depression and stimulate the mind (Price, 230).